 Chinese cabbage roll

-Leave the leaves to warm for about 30 seconds.
+Blanch the leaves for about 30 seconds.

 -